Skip to content

 Soil teaches the joy of sitting in a field surrounded by sheep, allowing the stillness to seep into our nervous systems.
 It reminds us to cultivate the ability to lose ourselves in moments of peace and ecstasy, to create the circumstance for those moments to occur whenever possible.

-We will create together.
+We created together.

 Community Practice: Creative Expression